Notes on the Geography of The Western United States: Pioneer Oil Fields of the San Joaquin Valley

 Kern County has been a major oil producer since 1900.
-The technology of production and the oilfield landscape, however, have changed with the introduction of steam injection.
+The technology of production and the oilfield landscape, however, are not what they were.
+Here we have a few pictures of the "new" landscape and a collection of photos taken in the late 1960s of the "old" one, before it was largely demolished.

-Redwood derricks, photographed in the late 1960s.
-They're all gone now, replaced by mobile rigs.
+Redwood derricks, gone now, replaced by mobile rigs.
 While they lasted--and they were scarce even in the 1960s--they indicated property lines, because oilmen put these rigs flush against their neighbor's land.
 That way, you could capture a bit of your neighbor's oil.
 The favor was usually returned, so two lines of derricks would march along the boundary.

-Not a fun ladder to climb, but some oilmen much preferred these structures to steel ones, which gave little warning when overloaded.
+Not a fun ladder to climb, but some oilmen preferred wooden derricks to steel ones, which gave little warning when overloaded.
 The redwood derricks groaned and before collapsing went from a square to a diamond shape.
 You had time to get down.

 A view from the bottom up.